Skip to main content

 Financial Deterioration and Industry Pressures

-SpiriTrust's decline reflects broader challenges facing Pennsylvania's senior care providers, particularly non-profit continuing care retirement communities dependent on Medicaid reimbursement and entrance fees that remain structurally underfunded relative to the cost of delivering care.
+SpiriTrust's financial pressures align with challenges facing Pennsylvania's senior care providers, particularly non-profit continuing care retirement communities dependent on Medicaid reimbursement and entrance fees.

 Chronic financial challenges since 2022.
 The First Day Declaration identifies years of mounting financial pressure, increasingly acute since 2022, with the debtors struggling to pay trade debt, insurance premiums, taxes, debt service, and maintenance and capital improvement requirements.
 By the petition date, SpiriTrust had accumulated approximately $19 million in unsecured trade debt, approximately $8.95 million in lawsuits and judgments, and approximately $83.3 million owed to M&T Bank as prepetition secured lender.
 The organization's liabilities substantially exceeded its assets, with estimated liabilities between $100 million and $500 million against estimated assets of only $50 million to $100 million.